antononcube/Raku-ML-FindTextualAnswer/README.md

 - "give the shortest answer of the question:"
 - "list the shortest answers of the questions:"

-In the example above the full query given to OpenAI's models is
+In the example above the full query given to LLM is

 > Given the text "Lake Titicaca is a large, deep lake in the Andes on the border of Bolivia and Peru.
 By volume of water and by surface